Example Programs 1: Get Vision Result from Mech-Vision

 mm_init_socket

-• 192.168.10.182: IP address of the IPC.
+• '192.168.10.182': The IP address of the IPC.

-• 50000: Port number of the IPC.
+• 50000: The port number of the IPC.

-Move to the image-capturing point
+Move to the image-capturing position

 MoveJ